 Deciding to book a winter skills course is a matter of safety in the hills.
 You definitely don’t want to be the one who’s on the wrong end of a call to mountain rescue.
-Most rescue callouts stem from navigational error, but not being prepared for the wild conditions which you can encounter in winter can also be a contributing factor.
+Most rescue callouts stem from navigational error, but not being prepared for the wild conditions can be a contributing factor.
 The Cairngorms offer some of the most consistent full-on winter conditions for the aspiring winter walker.
 Learning here under the expert tutelage of experienced, qualified guides is an experience which will stand you in good stead for the rest of your life.

 – more than just learning how to use your ice axe and crampons.

-As the first snows arrive on the mountains, and possibly encouraged by media reports of winter mountain rescues, many hang up their hiking boots and call it a day until the following spring.
-Yet the Winter Mountains can give the hill walker and mountaineer some of the most sensational days out of the whole mountain year.
+As the first snows arrive on the mountains many hang up their hiking boots.
+They wait until spring to go out again.
+Yet if you continue to head out throughout the winter, you could have some sensational days out.
 Cold air holds less moisture so on a clear day the views go in forever, the horizon crystal clear.
-The wonderful Jack Frost creation that is rime ice marks the air flow around every stone and boulder – all the result of freezing hill fog on the wind.
-Older lying snow is scoured by the wind to produce the wonderful flutings we call Sustrugi, all interplaying with the soft light of a winters day.
+The wonderful Jack Frost creation that is rime ice marks the air flow aroundevery stone and boulder.
+This is all the result of freezing hill fog on the wind.
+Older lying snow is scoured by the wind to produce the wonderful flutings.
+These are called Sustrugi.
+All these natural sculptures interplay with the soft light of a winters day.

 Photo caption & credit: The snow turns the Cairngorm plateau into a place of beauty (taken by Andy Bateman, Scot Mountain Holidays)

 Of course this environment isn’t without its hazards.
-It is no place for the ill prepared but once trained in the essential winter skills there’s a very special sense of privilege that comes from being able to exist confidently and comfortably in this often hostile yet pristine and beautiful mountain winter wonderland.
+It is no place for the ill prepared.
+Once trained in the essential winter skills there’s a very special sense of privilege.
+This comes from being able to exist confidently and comfortably in this hostile yet pristine and beautiful winter wonderland.

-The conditions on the British mountains in winter are often as varied as the weather that’s created them so you need a good variety of skills at your disposal.
-Your winter boot is just as much a tool as your axe or crampons so it needs to be of adequate stiffness.
-On steep snow and ice covered ground good footwork is the watchword with the approach being very much from the perspective of prevention rather than cure.
-Appropriate application of step kicking and cutting and the various crampon techniques should all come into play before you hopefully end up resorting to the techniques of self-belay and self-arrest.
+The conditions on the British mountains in winter are often as varied as the weather that’s created them.
+You need a good variety of skills at your disposal.
+Your winter boot is just as much a tool as your axe or crampons.
+It needs to be of adequate stiffness.
+On steep snow and ice covered ground good footwork is the watchword.
+Your approach should be from the perspective of prevention rather than cure.
+You should try step kicking and cutting or crampon techniques before resoring to the techniques of self-belay and self-arrest.

 Photo caption: Practising winter skills in the Cairngorms – the classic feet first on your front self-arrest (5 day winter skills course with Scot Mountain Holidays)